Identifying Weight-Variant Latent Causal Models: Related work

-{\textbf{Temporal Information}}~ The temporal constraint that the effect cannot precede the cause has been used repeatedly in latent causal representation learning \cite{yao2021learning,lippe2022citris,yao2022learning}.
+\paragraph{Temporal Information}~The temporal constraint that the effect cannot precede the cause has been used repeatedly in latent causal representation learning \citep{yao2021learning,lippe2022citris,yao2022learning}.
 For example, \citet{yao2021learning} recover latent causal variables and the relations between them using Variational AutoEncoders and enforcing constraints in causal process prior. \citet{lippe2022citris} learn causal representations from temporal sequences, which requires the underlying causal factors to be intervened.
 All of these works can be regarded as special cases of exploring the change of causal influences among latent variables in time series data.
-The approach proposed is more general since the observed auxiliary variable $\mathbf{u}$ could represent time indices, domain indices, or almost any additional or side information.
+The proposed approach in this work tends to be more general, since the auxiliary variable $\mathbf{u}$ can represent not only time indices but also domain indices or virtually any additional side information.

-Besides, \citet{kivva2021learning} considers a nonlinear setting for latent causal discovery.
-It assumes discrete latent causal variables that are rendered identifiable by a mixture oracle, while here we consider continuous latent causal variables.
+\paragraph{Data from Hard Interventions} Very recently, there have been some works exploring interventional data \citep{brehmer2022weakly,ahuja2023interventional,seigal2022linear,buchholz2023learning,varici2023score}.
+Most of them consider hard intervention, and more restricted single-node and paired hard interventions \citep{ahuja2023interventional,seigal2022linear,buchholz2023learning,varici2023score,varici2024general,buchholz2024learning,von2024nonparametric}, which can only capture some special changes of causal influences.
+By contrast, this work studies unpaired data, and employs soft interventions to model a broader range of possible changes.
+This is especially important considering that distribution shifts in real applications may be arbitrary.
+From this perspective, soft interventions could be easier to achieve for latent variables than hard interventions.
+To clarify this distinction, we introduce hard and soft interventions in the following.